Unlock the Power of User Input in Python

 Descriptive Prompts Matter

-It’s essential to build the habit of using descriptive prompts to guide users on what input is expected.
+Using descriptive prompts is essential to guide users on what input is expected.
 This helps to reduce errors and makes your program more user-friendly.
+Always strive to provide clear and concise prompts to ensure a smooth user experience.

 Converting Input to Integers and Floats